flynnbops/flynnbops.github.io/about.markdown

 ## Previously
+I worked as a Senior SDET with [Brightpearl](https://www.brightpearl.com/), embedded in a delivery team, and working with the SDET guild (community of practice).

 I worked in the UK Civil Service at HM Land Registry(HMLR), as a test engineer and manager.
 Primarily working on agile teams delivering web-based citizen, professional, and internal facing services.

 I was a core member of the HMLR test community, participating in and leading our regular community events and training.
 I represented the testing practice at “community of communities” events, where people from the different practices at HMLR came together to share ideas.